 No one likes someone who only talks about themselves.
 Address your audience's pain points first and foremost before positioning yourself as the ideal solution.
 When finalising your copy every word needs to earn it's place - be ruthless!
 Remember your place - if you're posting on social media think about how your post will fit in alongside posts from people's friends and family.
 Finally, make time for copywriting - it's easy to become obsessed with the perfect PPC account structure while neglecting the copy and creative your customers will actually see.

-I'm excited to be working with a retail safety brand where we've been rolling out Google Shopping and Search campaigns across Europe this year.
+I'm excited to be working with a retail safety brand where we've been rolling out Google Shopping Ads and Search campaigns across Europe this year.
 Since the start of 2020 spend has been scaled up by a factor of 10 while reducing cost per sale by over 15.5%.

 Ciro has over 10 years of experience in helping businesses succeed through data-driven programmatic solutions.
 During this time he has trained and set up teams responsible for managing budgets, delivering against KPIs and deriving actionable insights for over 100 brands.
 As a generalist he excels at bridging the gap between disciplines and pivoting challenges into opportunities.
-With his skills in digital strategy, data analysis and navigating the vast landscape of advertising tools and technologies he empowers clients to get the best return on their marketing budgets.
+With his skills in digital strategy, data analysis and navigating the vast landscape of advertising tools and technologies he empowers clients to get the highest return on their marketing budgets.